Additional NRTC Consortium Members Receive RDOF Approval

-Seven members of the NRTC Phase I RDOF Consortium are ready to be authorized for funding, the FCC announced yesterday.
+Seven members of the NRTC Phase I RDOF Consortium are ready to be authorized for funding, the FCC announced yesterday (PDF).
 The seven are among 50 broadband providers listed in this funding wave, totaling more than $706 million bringing broadband service to about 400,000 locations in 26 states.
 These NRTC members join three others the FCC approved previously for awards to be distributed over a 10-year period.

 The NRTC Consortium members appearing on the winners list include: